Malians in France's Little Bamako worry from afar

 Here, Malians recently and long-ago emigrated depend on kinship, news-swapping and solidarity as they fret over their far-away country at war while cheering France's military intervention.

-In a crowded dining hall, women in colourful headdresses served stewed chicken and rice from enormous tureens.
+In a crowded dining hall, women in colorful headdresses served stewed chicken and rice from enormous tureens.
 Older men in traditional robes shuffled back and forth to an adjoining mosque for prayers.

 Cousmane is still thinking mainly of family members back home.
 He said he had witnessed a man's hand being cut off and another man being shot in the rebel violence that drove the family to flee its village for the desert city of Timbuktu, where the soaring price of rice meant they went hungry.